AMRC-FactoryPlus/amrc-connectivity-stack/docs/git-server.md

 pull immediately, which will update to the newly requested commit regardless of its relationship to the previous position of the branch.

+## Git server HTTP API

+The Git server is normally deployed at `https://git.DOMAIN` where `DOMAIN` is the ACS external base domain.
+In any case the base URL for the server should normally be discovered via the Directory using the Service UUID `7adf4db0-2e7b-4a68-ab9d-376f4c5ce14b`.

+Endpoints available under the base URL are:

+### `/uuid/:uuid`

+This is the Git repo URL for a repo with the given UUID.
+Pull and push access are authenticated against the Auth service.

+### `/git/:path`

+This is the Git repo URL for a repo accessed via a human-firendly path.
+If more than one repo is configured with the same path, none will be accessible by path until the problem is fixed.

+### `GET /v1/storage`

+This returns a JSON array listing the UUIDs of all the repositories which currently have storage allocated.
+Repos which have been created in the ConfigDB but not allocated space on disk yet will not appear in the list.
+Repos which have been deleted from the ConfigDB but which still appear in this list will preserve their former contents and history if they are recreated.

+### `DELETE /v1/storage/:uuid`

+Deletes the storage associated with a repo, permanently.
+If the repo still exists in the ConfigDB, or if it is subsequently created, it will revert to an empty repo.

 ## Git repository permissions

+The Git server uses the following permissions in the Auth service.

+### Pull from repo

+    12ecb694-b4b9-4d2a-927e-d100019f7ebe

+This grants permission to pull from a repo.
+It should be granted on the repo UUID as target, or on an Auth group including the repo UUID.

+### Push to repo

+    b2d8d437-5060-4202-bcc2-bd2beda09651

+This grants permission to push to a repo.
+It should be granted on the repo UUID as target, or on an Auth group including the repo UUID.

+### Manage repo storage

+    7fd8a8c1-6050-4950-97bd-a35bb83ff750

+This grants permission to list and delete repo storage.
+It should be granted on the Null UUID; storage permissions for individual repos are not supported.

+## Git server MQTT interface

+The Git server publishes as a Sparkplug Node, normally under the `ORG-Service-Core/Git` address.
+The server publishes information about the current state of all the repositories.

+The metric structure of the Node birth certificate is as follows:

+* `Schema_UUID`: `ee115c26-2ad6-4846-a771-da0cf6401399` Git Server v1.
+* `Instance_UUID`: The UUID of the Git server Node.
+* `Repositories`: A folder of metrics with a subfolder named for the UUID of each configured repo.
+Each subfolder contains:
+    * `Schema_UUID`: `1bc8b1c1-e5e6-4777-814b-67bc58aaad62` Git Repo v1.
+    * `Instance_UUID`: The UUID of the repo (the same as the folder name).
+    * `Branches`: A folder of metrics with a metric for each branch in the repo.
+The metric value is the full SHA-1 of the branch.